The Landfill DOGS book has been sold out

 Also, a huge thank you to all the wonderful people who adopted Landfill Dogs and gave them great homes.

 And finally, a gigantic THANK YOU to the employees and volunteers of the Wake Country Animal Center.
 They are the biggest heroes, tireless working the front lines every day, battling the epidemic of animal overpopulation.

-- All profits go to Friends of Wake County Animal Center, a non profit organization dedicated to improving the quality of life for animals in Wake County, NC and their human families.
+- All profits went to Friends of Wake County Animal Center, a non-profit organization dedicated to improving the quality of life for animals in Wake County, NC and their human families.

 - $5 from every book goes to helping animals!

 - Color portraits of homeless shelter dogs dreaming on top of the landfill

 - The stories of them finding their forever homes.

 The 204-page hardcover Landfill Dogs book contains color portraits of more than 100 shelter dogs in an unlikely setting: a former landfill turned into a public park in Raleigh, NC.

 This landfill was active for 14 years (1994-2008), and during this time the animal shelter brought its euthanized animals there for burial.
 Now covered with lush green foliage and equip with a walking trail to the top, it is the second highest point in the county.
 Families come here to fly kites, picnic, and walk their dogs.However, below the surface there are an estimated 25,666 dogs buried there.